QiluHuang/seainfo6150-webapp/README.md

 * http://localhost:3000/demo/grid

+# About Git

-# Forking class repo and setting upstream remote
+## Forking class repo and setting upstream remote

 1. Make sure you have git installed: https://git-scm.com/downloads
 2. Go to the git repo for this class: https://github.com/aprilbingham-neu/seainfo6150-webapp
 3. Click “Fork” to create your copy of the repo